It is a waste product of the digestive system after eating protein.

 Urea is generally a safe way to remove excess nitrogen from the body.
 Urea comes from dietary protein and tissue protein turnover.

-In a normal diet, human bodies produce approximately 12 grams of urea per day.
+Human bodies produce approximately 12 grams of urea per day in a regular diet.

-For example, when you exercise, a large amount of urea can be removed through your sweat.
+For example, a large amount of urea can be removed through your sweat when you exercise.

-When doctors test your BUN numbers , they are looking for the balance between urea production in the liver and the breakdown of urea in the kidneys.
+When doctors test your BUN numbers, they look for the balance between urea production in the liver and the breakdown of urea in the kidneys.